La Mia Tazza Pili Coffee

 Unlike Cebu City, Legazpi City has fewer coffee fans.
 Why did I assume that?
 Let me continue.

-I live near one of Cebu’s biggest universities, San Carlos Uni Talamban, and here, coffee (and tea) shops crop up at every corner.
-If I’m bored with nearby cafes, I just have to walk a little bit to reach another coffee street, A.S.
+I live near one of Cebu’s biggest universities, San Carlos Uni Talamban, and coffee (and tea) shops crop up on every corner.
+If I’m bored with nearby cafes, I have to walk a little bit to reach another coffee street, A.S.
 Fortuna, where Coffee Factory, Coffee Prince, Starbucks, CBTL, and Bo’s Coffee line up to serve sleepy BPO workers, executives having lunch meetings, and digital nomads searching for a decent wi-fi.
 Don’t get me started with cafes in IT Park Cebu and Ayala Mall.

 The La Mia Tazza Experience